 Grants to date:

-$41,900 over three years to adapt and promote its program YOU THE MAN for use in training healthcare workers including physicians, nurses, social workers, med students and residents.
+$20,000 to adapt and promote its program You the Man for use in training healthcare workers including physicians, nurses, social workers, med students and residents.
 The training and play, Major Medical Breakthrough focuses on the importance of universal screening of patients and the why and how to recognize and respond when patients disclose domestic violence and/or sexual assault.
+FY '09

 $3,738 in support of its annual Spring Conference focusing on child abuse, child abuse prevention and the impact of child abuse on the health and welfare of children.